19cah/js/README.md

 * Chromium Embedded Framework (CEF) is an open source framework for embedding a web browser engine based on the Chromium core
 * RhoMobile Suite is a set of development tools for creating data-centric, cross-platform, native mobile consumer and enterprise applications.
 * NW.js call all Node.js modules directly from DOM and enable a new way of writing applications with all Web technologies.
-* GNOME Shell, the shell for the GNOME 3 desktop environment,[91] made JavaScript its default programming language in 2013.
+* GNOME Shell, the shell for the GNOME 3 desktop environment, made JavaScript its default programming language in 2013.
 * The Mozilla application framework (XPFE) platform, which underlies Firefox, Thunderbird, and some other Web browsers, uses JavaScript to implement the graphical user interface (GUI) of its various products.
 * Qt Quick's markup language (available since Qt 4.7) uses JavaScript for its application logic.
 Its declarative syntax is also similar to JavaScript.
 * Ubuntu Touch provides a JavaScript API for its unified usability interface.
-* Open webOS is the next generation of web-centric platforms built to run on a wide range of form factors.[93]
+* Open webOS is the next generation of web-centric platforms built to run on a wide range of form factors.
-* enyo JS is a framework to develop apps for all major platforms, from phones and tablets to PCs and TVs[94]
+* enyo JS is a framework to develop apps for all major platforms, from phones and tablets to PCs and TVs
 * WinJS provides a special Windows Library for JavaScript functionality in Windows 8 that enables the development of Modern style (formerly Metro style) applications in HTML5 and JavaScript.
 * * NativeScript is an open-source framework to develop apps on the Apple iOS and Android platforms.
-* Weex is a framework for building Mobile cross-platform UI, created by China Tech giant Alibaba[95]
+* Weex is a framework for building Mobile cross-platform UI, created by China Tech giant Alibaba
 * XULRunner is packaged version of the Mozilla platform to enable standalone desktop application development

 ## Development tools
 Within JavaScript, access to a debugger becomes invaluable when developing large, non-trivial programs.
-Because there can be implementation differences between the various browsers (particularly within the DOM), it is useful to have access to a debugger for each of the browsers that a Web application targets.[96]
+Because there can be implementation differences between the various browsers (particularly within the DOM), it is useful to have access to a debugger for each of the browsers that a Web application targets.

-Script debuggers are integrated within Internet Explorer, Firefox, Safari, Google Chrome, Opera and Node.js.[97][98][99]
+Script debuggers are integrated within Internet Explorer, Firefox, Safari, Google Chrome, Opera and Node.js.

-In addition to the native Internet Explorer Developer Tools, three debuggers are available for Internet Explorer: Microsoft Visual Studio is the richest of the three, closely followed by Microsoft Script Editor (a component of Microsoft Office),[100] and finally the free Microsoft Script Debugger that is far more basic than the other two.
+In addition to the native Internet Explorer Developer Tools, three debuggers are available for Internet Explorer: Microsoft Visual Studio is the richest of the three, closely followed by Microsoft Script Editor (a component of Microsoft Office), and finally the free Microsoft Script Debugger that is far more basic than the other two.
 The free Microsoft Visual Web Developer Express provides a limited version of the JavaScript debugging functionality in Microsoft Visual Studio.
 Internet Explorer has included developer tools since version 8.

 In comparison to Internet Explorer, Firefox has a more comprehensive set of developer tools, which include a debugger as well.
 Old versions of Firefox without these tools used a Firefox addon called Firebug, or the older Venkman debugger.
-Also, WebKit's Web Inspector includes a JavaScript debugger,[101] which is used in Safari.
+Also, WebKit's Web Inspector includes a JavaScript debugger, which is used in Safari.
 A modified version called Blink DevTools is used in Google Chrome.
 Node.js has Node Inspector, an interactive debugger that integrates with the Blink DevTools, available in Google Chrome.
-Opera includes a set of tools called Dragonfly.[102]
+Opera includes a set of tools called Dragonfly.

 In addition to the native computer software, there are online JavaScript IDEs, debugging aids that are themselves written in JavaScript and built to run on the Web.
 An example is the program JSLint, developed by Douglas Crockford who has written extensively on the language.
 JSLint scans JavaScript code for conformance to a set of standards and guidelines.
 Many libraries for JavaScript, such as three.js, provide links to demonstration code that can be edited by users.
-They are also used as a pedagogical tool by institutions such as Khan Academy[103] to allow students to experience writing code in an environment where they can see the output of their programs, without needing any setup beyond a Web browser.
+They are also used as a pedagogical tool by institutions such as Khan Academy to allow students to experience writing code in an environment where they can see the output of their programs, without needing any setup beyond a Web browser.

 ## Benchmark tools for developers
 Since JavaScript is getting more important for web development (frontend overtakes many aspects which were done in backend before), there is also more consideration done about performance.
 Especially mobile devices could have problems with rendering and processing unoptimized complex logic.

 A library for doing benchmarks is benchmark.js.
-A benchmarking library that supports high-resolution timers and returns statistically significant results[citation needed].
+A benchmarking library that supports high-resolution timers and returns statistically significant results.

 Another tool is jsben.ch.
 An online JavaScript benchmarking tool, where code snippets can be tested against each other.